 EBMUD relies on dams to store much of the water it supplies to customers.
-EBMUD currently manages 26 dams.
-In the East Bay, there are 5 local water supply reservoirs and 19 open-cut reservoirs that hold treated water.
+EBMUD currently manages 25 dams.
 The dams range in height from 10 feet to about 360 feet and were built from the late 1800s to the late 1960s.
+In the East Bay, there are 5 local water supply reservoirs and 18 open-cut reservoirs that hold treated water (see Figure 4.1 below).

 EBMUD has a comprehensive Dam Safety Program.
 Engineers and other staff monitor dams using instruments, monthly visual inspections, surveys and periodic dam safety reviews to prevent loss of life, personal injury, and property damage from the failure of dams.
-The safety of each dam is reevaluated with advances in geotechnical, structural and earthquake engineering and also if there is evidence of seepage, ongoing ground movement or any other concern.
+The safety of each dam is reevaluated with advances in geotechnical, structural and earthquake engineering, as well as when there is evidence of seepage, ongoing ground movement or any other concern.
 Most of the local dams are under the jurisdiction of the California Division of Safety of Dams (DSOD).
 DSOD staff performs independent annual dam safety inspections of the dams under their jurisdiction.

 The large water supply dams incorporate outlet towers that send reservoir water through conduits such as aqueducts and tunnels to water treatment plants.
-These outlet towers are inspected as part of the dam safety program and their structural and operational safeties are periodically evaluated.
-EBMUD currently has plans to retrofit four of the outlet towers.
+These outlet towers are inspected as part of the Dam Safety Program, and their structural and operational safeties are periodically evaluated.
+EBMUD currently has projects underway to retrofit two of the outlet towers.